Gregory Atta

-Gregory Atta born Michael Atta (born 14 April 1815 in Zahle, Lebanon - died on 3 December 1899 in Damascus, Syria) was a bishop of the Melkite Greek Catholic Archeparchy of Homs, church historian and collector of antique manuscripts.
+Gregory Atta, born Michael Atta (14 April 1815 – 3 December 1899), was a bishop of the Melkite Greek Catholic Archeparchy of Homs, church historian and collector of antique manuscripts.
 He visited Europe in 1860–61 and campaigned among others for alms for the Oriental Christians in Bavaria (in the Roman Catholic dioceses of Augsburg, Wurzburg and Speyer). later served as a father of the First Vatican Council in Rome.

 Life and work

 Gregory Atta was baptized as Michael, the son of Melkite Catholic parents in Zahle, Lebanon.
 It is the third largest city of Lebanon, a Christian stronghold and is known in the Middle East as the "City of Wine and poet".

 Ata sought the spiritual calling when he was ordained and became Oikonomus 1848 of the Melkite Patriarchate of Antioch in Damascus.
 As Patriarch officiated at this time was Maximos III.
 Mazloum (1833–1855), a learned, worldly-wise man who spent nearly 20 years in exile in Europe and the Melkite Church prospered greatly.
 Michael Ata belonged as an economist of Patriarchate to the Curia and to his personal environment.